celo-org/celo-proposals/CIPs/CIP-0040/sequentialDelayDomain.md

   // Required if `address` is defined in the domain instance.
 If `address` is
   // not defined in the domain instance, then a signature must not be provided.
   signature: Optional<string>;
   // Used to prevent replay attacks.
+Required when sending a DomainRestrictedSignatureRequest
-Required if a signature is provided.
+  // if a signature is provided.
   nonce: Optional<number>;
 };
 ```